A7med-3laa227/Telecome_Case_Study/README.md

 4️⃣ Auditing
 An auditing table was implemented to track essential information, such as:

--Number of movements performed for each file.
+Number of movements performed for each file.

--Number of records successfully transformed.
+Number of records successfully transformed.

--Number of records rejected.
+Number of records rejected.

 # Project Values